The Astounding Areca Palm

 The Perfect Look

 As we’ve already mentioned, the Areca palm is a real statement piece.
 Those fabulous palm leaves will command attention wherever you put them.
 We recommend placing it in large, light living spaces, such as the kitchen or living room.
 If you have a lot of light flooding into your bedroom, then it would look perfect there too.
+The biggest benefit of an Areca Palm is its size.
+It creates instant impact.

 With all those leaves, this green beauty requires a good amount of space to expand into.
 If you’re lucky enough to have plenty of space to fill, then consider our Large Areca Palm and XL Areca Palm.
 Both of these beauties come in a stylish Little Botanical ceramic pot!